MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 If set to TRUE, then your existing installation of Microsoft 365 Apps will be changed to the architecture (sometimes referred to as the bitness) that is specified in the [OfficeClientEdition attribute](#officeclientedition-attribute-part-of-add-element).
 For example, you can use this to change a 32-bit installation of Microsoft 365 Apps to a 64-bit installation.

-For more information about using MigrateArch, see [Change an Office 365 ProPlus installation from 32-bit to 64-bit](change-bitness.md).
+For more information about using MigrateArch, see [Change a Microsoft 365 Apps installation from 32-bit to 64-bit](change-bitness.md).

 ### OfficeMgmtCOM attribute (part of Add element)